edge/http/README.md

 }

 func main() {
-	handler := mdnhttp.Switch(
+	handler := edgehttp.Switch(
-		mdnhttp.Route(http.MethodGet, howdyRegexp, &myHandler{}),
+		edgehttp.Route(http.MethodGet, howdyRegexp, &myHandler{}),
-		mdnhttp.ErrNotFound,
+		edgehttp.ErrNotFound,
 	)
 	http.ListenAndServe("0.0.0.0:8080", handler)
 }
 ```

-As long as your handler implements [http.Handler](https://golang.org/pkg/net/http/#Handler), you can have it serve a page within Maedan HTTP.
+As long as your handler implements [http.Handler](https://golang.org/pkg/net/http/#Handler), you can have it serve a page within Edge HTTP.
 (If you want to write middleware, you must implement the [Handler](./http.go) superset interface.)

 ## All Handlers